josmar-crwdstffng/angular/aio/content/start/index.md

 The `ProductListComponent` also defines a `products` property that contains imported data for each product from the `products` array in `products.ts`.

 The next step is to create a new alert feature that uses product data from the `ProductListComponent`.
-The alert checks the product's price, and, if the price is greater than &dollar;700, displays a **Notify Me** button that lets users sign up for notifications when the product goes on sale.
+The alert checks the price of the product, and, if the price is greater than &dollar;700, displays a **Notify Me** button that lets users sign up for notifications when the product goes on sale.

-This section walks you through creating a child component, `ProductAlertsComponent` that can receive data from its parent component, `ProductListComponent`.
+This section walks you through creating a child component, `ProductAlertsComponent` that can receive data from the associated parent component, `ProductListComponent`.

 1. Click on the plus sign above the current terminal to create a new terminal to run the command to generate the component.